“Called by Christ and led by the Spirit, we strive to grow in faith, proclaim the Gospel and share God’s blessings.” – Redeemer’s Mission Statement

 Full-time pastors and associate pastors, two deaconesses, 14 vicars (ministerial candidates in training), musicians and staff members, and many part-time persons have contributed to worship at Redeemer and helped its members learn, study and carry out a wide range of programs and activities.
 In 1954, the congregation hired an organist-choir director, beginning an emphasis on the music of worship that continues to this day.
 Over the years, 10 Redeemer members have become pastors or religious workers, almost all of whom have received financial support from the congregation.

 In 1969, the women of Redeemer Lutheran received the right to vote in the congregation’s meetings.
 During the mid-1970s, Redeemer’s members voted to dissolve its relationship with the Missouri Synod.
 The congregation now is “…an interdependent part of the Evangelical Lutheran Church in America” (Constitution, 2008).
 In the 1980s Redeemer purchased a new Burghaus Organ, which was renovated and restored in 2013.
 In the 90’s Redeemer began introducing Praise Music to some services, reaching new generations.
 In the new millennium Redeemer became a primary summer site for PADS – Du Page Country’s homeless shelter, a ministry that shelters 50 men, women, and children weekly, and engages 30 volunteers a week from over a dozen churches and other groups.
 In 2011 Redeemer called it’s first female pastor, Rev. Katie Hines-Shah, who is still our pastor today.
-And in 2015 Redeemer voted to allow same gender marriages at our church.

 Today Redeemer is a vibrant congregation with over 500 members and an average weekly worship attendance of 180.